bewegung.

 Installation

-install via npm/yarn/pnpm etc
+install via npm/yarn/pnpm etc and import it

 npm install bewegung

-import { bewegung } from "bewegung";
+import { Bewegung } from "bewegung";

 Caveats